Turin Brakes

-Turin Brakes are an English band, comprising original duo of Olly Knights and Gale Paridjanian, and long-term collaborators Rob Allum and Eddie Myer.
+Turin Brakes are an English band, comprising the original duo Olly Knights and Gale Paridjanian, and long-term collaborators Rob Allum and Eddie Myer.
 They had a UK top 5 hit in 2003 with their song "Painkiller (Summer Rain)".
-Since starting out in 1999, the band have sold around one million records worldwide.
+Since starting out in 1999, the band have sold about one million records worldwide.
 They are currently signed to Cooking Vinyl.